 Despite walking and talking all day long, these women never run out of conversation

 Mitch said it is usually women, similar to our age and professional bracket, who go into a planned group activity like this walk.
 Whereas men tend to do it on their own.

 The walk is the perfect opportunity for a group of friends to share and enjoy this beautiful part of our country.

-Our walkers participated because they were keen to do something active, love being outdoors in nature and wanted a closer look at this part of the world.
-Many had seen the Twelve Apostles before, but had not walked the area.
+Our walkers participated because they were keen to do something active, love being outdoors in nature, and wanted a closer look at this part of the world.
+A few had already seen the Twelve Apostles.
+The novelty was in walking the area.

-“The destination (the Twelve Apostles) wasn’t that important to me.
-It was more appealing to be wandering along the beaches, in the forest and along the cliff top,” said Madonna Roxborough.
+“The destination wasn’t that important to me.
+It was more appealing to be wandering along the beaches, in the forest, and along the clifftop,” said Madonna Roxborough.